bujakkristijan/food-ordering-app/README.md

 ![6-success-insert-quantity](https://github.com/bujakkristijan/food-ordering-app/assets/76042091/77a77e2c-6553-465b-bf67-b382c80b9516)

-Clicking on cart button or icon in navigation, users can see items from the cart
+Clicking on cart button or icon in navigation, users can see items in the cart

 ![7-cart](https://github.com/bujakkristijan/food-ordering-app/assets/76042091/ebaea060-225c-4f3c-b1af-856158997a48)